 Vegetables that may yield more than one crop per season are beans, beets, carrots, cabbage, kohlrabi, lettuce, radishes, rutabagas, spinach, and turnips.

-Suggested Plants for 11 Rows
+Suggested Plants for Vegetable Garden

-The vegetables suggested below are common, productive plants but you'll also want to contract your local cooperative extension to determine what plants grow best in your local area.
-Think about what you like to eat as well as what's difficult to find in a grocery store or farmers' market.
+The vegetables suggested below are common, productive plants, but you’ll also want to contract your local cooperative extension to determine what plants grow best in your local area.
+Think about what you like to eat as well as what’s difficult to find in a grocery store or farmers’ market.

 - Tomatoes—5 plants staked